mcilampi/ihmistenLuonti/README.md

 # ihmistenLuonti
 Python excercise that creates random finnish people.
-Create dummy persons, their (obv. fake) contact information and formally correct social security numbers.
+Create dummy persons, their (obv fake) contact information and formally correct social security numbers.
 It takes about half an hour to create the finnish population (roughly 5.5 million).

 ### Usage